mendix/docs/content/en/docs/refguide/modeling/app-explorer/app/navigation/setting-up-the-navigation-structure.md

 ## 4 Setting a Fallback Page

 The Fallback page is a page or microflow that can be used to customise the application's behaviour when trying to access a [microflow](/refguide/microflow/#url) or [page](/refguide/page-properties/#url) URL that does not exist.
 When configured, the default pop-up window stating "The page you requested was not found.
 You are redirected to the home page" will be replaced by the fallback microflow or the page.
+Fallback pages are not available for offline profiles.

 If a microflow is used as a fallback, it can have only one String parameter named 'Path', which will contain the URL that could not be found.